 I hope this post has been helpful in showing you how to understand the bible for beginners.
 BUT, in case you are still overwhelmed, I have posted many simple and effective Bible study methods on this blog and recommend finding ONE easy Bible study method that you enjoy.
 Use it every day until you know it inside and out and I promise you’ll soon become a whiz at studying the Bible!
 All 7 of these Bible study methods are effective ways that will teach you how to study the Bible for yourself.

-Before you leave, be sure to sign up for our FREE Bible Study Cheat Sheet to help you study your Bible!
+Before you leave, be sure to sign up for our FREE BIBLE STUDY SHEETS to help you study your Bible!
 You can do that by clicking the box below.
 Enjoy your time in God’s word!